bat/bat/INSTALL.md

 ### Required: ROOT

 ROOT is an object-oriented data-analysis framework.
 At http://root.cern.ch/, you can obtain the source code as well as binary distributions for a number of Linux distributions and Mac OS X versions.
 We advise to download the latest production release of ROOT.
-BAT is compatible with ROOT 6 and we regularly run unit tests with ROOT 5.34/36 to ensure backward compatibility.
+BAT is compatible with ROOT >=5.34.19 and ROOT 6.
+We regularly run unit tests with ROOT 5 and ROOT 6 to ensure backward compatibility.

 On Linux, an alternative is to check your package manager for the availability of ROOT packages.
 Usually these packages are rather old but often they are good enough to build BAT.
-For example in Debian Jessie or Ubuntu 14.04, you can conveniently install the requirements with
+For example on Ubuntu systems, you can conveniently install the requirements with

     sudo apt-get install libroot-graf2d-postscript-dev libroot-graf3d-g3d-dev libroot-math-foam-dev libroot-math-minuit-dev libroot-math-physics-dev libroot-math-mathmore-dev libroot-roofit-dev root-system-bin